revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 print(l2)   # output: [1, 2, 3, 4]
 ```

 - If we use the `=` operator instead of `copy()` to copy 1st list elements to 2nd list, the output will be same when we print 2nd list.
-But the actual difference occurs when we try to `add, delete or change` a value in original list, the new list that we have created using `copy()` method will not changed and vise-versa.
-Whereas the changes will reflect to new list also if we used '=' operator there for coping the elements.
+But the actual difference occurs when we try to `add, delete or change` a value in original list, and the new list that we have created using `copy()` method will not change and vise-versa.
+Whereas the changes will reflect to new list if we used '=' operator for copying the elements.
 Let's see one example to understand easily.

 ```python
 original = [1, 3, 3, 2]